Tip: You can use filters for better results

 Customer Portal

-About Fieldcode Dynamics
+About Fieldcode Plus

 As usual, admins can access the full feature set by default, but you can configure access to your liking.
 Check the Permissions page for details.